 You can see now in addition to growing TONS of new roots, he also has a beautiful new leaf as well.

 These are such gorgeous plants and I love that I now have three of them!
-Time to get my cutting into some soil.
+Now it is time to get my cutting into some soil.

 I love how they look all clustered together.

-These plants are still slowly rolling out to the public.
+These plants have just starting to roll out to the public.
 I have found them here and there at Big Box stores like Home Depot or Lowes.
 But there is a huge variety of them available at Etsy.
+Amazon just started carrying them, too… although they are still fairly pricey there.